'Centrist' amnesty fails in the Senate

-The Senate today rejected the immigration bill proposed by the “Common Sense Caucus” that I described last night.
+The Senate today rejected the immigration bill proposed by the “Common Sense Coalition” that I described last night.
 It would have granted amnesty for almost two million “Dreamers” in exchange for watered down border security provisions and nothing on the immigration reform front.
 The vote to take up the bill was 54-45 (with Sen. McCain unable to vote) — six votes short of the required 60.

 In reality, it was a closer call than that.
 Three Democrats were prepared to vote in favor if their vote would have made the difference.
 Only when it became clear that the bill would come up a little short did they vote against it.